 Legislation which allows disclosure

-- Section 3 Police, Public Order and Criminal Justice (Scotland) Act 2006 (Consequential Provisions and Modifications) Order 2007.
+- Section 3 Police, Public Order and Criminal Justice (Scotland) Act 2006 (Consequential Provisions and Modifications) Order 2007, as amended.

 If you receive a request for information and are unsure how to proceed please contact your Data Guardian.